 Understanding Moral Engagement

 Moral self-view – or morality – is an individual's standards of behavior or beliefs concerning what is and is not acceptable to do.
 Children and young people are still in the process of forming their beliefs and are influenced by the actions of the people around them.
 An individual’s morals can be shaped by the actions and beliefs of people in their family, religious groups, culture, and in school and other social settings.
 Moral engagement is a person’s commitment to positive social interactions and thoughtful care of others.
-Research has shown that there is a connection between an individual’s moral self-view and their behavior.1 Individuals who value and express empathy and concern for others, and who behave positively in social settings, display a sense of moral engagement.
+Research has shown that there is a connection between an individual’s moral self-view and their behavior.

 Moral Engagement and Bullying